CodeModeYT/ChatGPT-Website-Bypasser/README.md

 # ChatGPT-Website-Bypasser <img src="readme/openai.png" align="right" height="100px"/>

-Small side project used to bypass the website of GPT-3 by openAI to be able to use it even when the site is down.
+Small side project used to bypass the website of GPT-3 by openAI to be able to use it even when the site iself is down.
 ## How does it work?
 It fetches the text from the input, generates the response by using the API and prints it out.
 ## Versions